 This Chicken and Waffles recipe is a savory, sticky, sweet feast.
 Buttermilk fried chicken thighs paired with savory and spicy cornbread waffles.
-This classic comfort food is a recipe you don’t want to miss!
+This classic comfort food is an easy recipe you don’t want to miss!

-Make your own Maple Fried Chicken and Savory Cornbread Waffles recipe as a classic comfort food combination everyone will love.
-It’s made up of juicy, crispy perfect fried chicken and spicy, cheesy, savory cornbread waffles!
+That’s right.
+Put your spin on this classic recipe with your own Maple Fried Chicken piled atop Cornbread Waffles.
+It’s a classic comfort food combination everyone will love, made up of the juiciest and crispiest chicken and spicy, cheesy, savory cornbread waffles!

 • All-purpose Flour and Cornmeal – the base for the waffle batter.